 Spaghetti squash is my favorite squash of the season.
 I really enjoy the vegetable-like strands of flesh that resemble spaghetti, hence its name.
-It is a nutritious low-calorie and gluten-free substitute for pasta and works well with most sauces.
+This squash is a nutritious low-calorie and gluten-free substitute for pasta.
+It works well with most sauces.
 I made an Asian inspired dish with it the last time – Stir-Fry Spaghetti Squash with Shrimps, and so I decided on a more Western approach this time.

-Organic baby arugula was on a buy-one-get-one-free sale while I was purchasing the squash and so I placed a couple of bags in my cart.
+Organic baby arugula was on a buy-one-get-one-free sale while I was at the store purchasing the squash.
+I placed a couple of bags in my cart.
 I had seen several recipes on the internet using arugula for pesto and was curious about the taste.
 Since pine nuts are really costly, I decided to use sliced almonds instead.
 I also picked up a bag of shredded parmesan cheese and a lemon.
 Extra virgin olive oil is something I always have in my pantry.
-I had all the ingredients and was excited to get home to put the dish together.
+I had all the ingredients and was excited to get home to put this Spaghetti Squash with Arugula Pesto dish together.

 The pesto was slightly bitter but not overly so.
 I think using baby arugula helped.
-It was also tempered by the almonds and parmesan cheese.
-In fact, it went really well with the lightly flavored spaghetti squash.
-I really enjoyed the dish and so did Ro-Ri San and Ro-Jiro.
+The bitterness was also tempered by the almonds and parmesan cheese.
+In fact, I thought it went really well with the lightly flavored spaghetti squash.
+I enjoyed the dish and so did Ro-Ri San and Ro-Jiro.
 It was light and delicious, perfect for lunch.
 The lemon juice gave it a nice zing!

-I did not think it was necessary to toast the sliced almonds so that it remains buttery but go ahead and toast it if you prefer.
+I did not think it was necessary to toast the sliced almonds so that the pesto remained buttery.
+Please go ahead and toast it if you prefer.